 2014 was a challenging year for our ministry as we made the difficult decision to temporarily close our children’s home.
-Concerned about the well-being of children in institutional settings — a concern we share, by the way — the Indian government mandated that completely separate dormitories be built for boys and girls.
+Concerned about the well-being of children in institutional settings, the Indian government mandated that completely separate dormitories be built for boys and girls.
 Both genders could no longer live in the same building, under the same roof, even if they live on different floors, which was the arrangement we had at Master’s Home for Children.

 In order to comply with the new law we needed three things that were in short supply: money, time, and space to build.
 Obviously, there’s a significant cost associated with building two new dormitories ($150,000 minimum), and the time allotted to begin and finish a construction project of that magnitude just wasn’t enough.
 On top of that, our current campus is maxed out.
 In order to build more buildings, we need more land.
 So we made the painful decision to send the majority of our kids back to their guardians or extended families.
 It wasn’t easy.
 There were lots of tears shed.
 But we had no other choice.